Bidar Tourist Places(2023): Your Complete Guide

 Historical significance: The temple gets its name from the fact that water flows from the feet of Lord Narasimha and has been doing so for hundreds of years.
 It is said that the jalasura was transformed into water that flows through the god’s feet.

 Precautions and tips: Visitors are advised to wear comfortable shoes as the temple requires a short walk from the parking area to the entrance.
 Also, it is important to note that the temple may be closed during the monsoon season due to heavy rainfall and waterlogging inside the cave.
-So, it is recommended to check the temple’s official website or contact the temple authorities before planning a visit.
+So, it is recommended to check the temple’s official website or contact the temple authorities before planning.

 Papnash Shiva Temple